saikiran6463/AutoChef/docs/API_DESIGN.md

 12. As of 11/20/25 plumbed the `locale` to `Cuisine` field in the AutoChefPythonService.
     Now Bedrock is returing recipes in the specified cusuine style.

+13. As od 11/24/25 implemented DyanamoDb layer to store the receipes and also implemented a caching layer using redis run through locally with docker to cache the receipes .
+For now cache hit is based on entire prompt should match.
+But can improvise using semanctic caching with vector embeddings in future